AAdewunmi/Store-Order-Fulfilment-System/README.md

 > "Orders must go through a certain series of state transitions from the time a customer submits an order and it is either fulfilled or cancelled."

 #### This is an Store Order Fulfilment RESTful API for Spring Boot, which performs CRUD operations on an in-memory database.

-#### CRUD Operations:

-- Find all orders
-- Find order by id
-- Create new order
-- Amend an existing order
-- Delete Order

 #### An implementation of a SPRING quide: "Building REST services with Spring".